 - Remove the checkmark from the Print object

-Suppose that you want Print of the whole workbook, but you observe that one sheet is no use of taking Print or you want to avoid a Print of a Particular sheet from the entire Workbook.
+Suppose that you want Print of a workbook, but you find that one sheet is of not required for readers.

 But before that change settings as In Print settings by default, it Prints active sheet to Print Entire Workbook.